The Association

 Patrimoine Roses Luxembourg asbl - Luxembourg Roses Heritage

-The volunteers of the association actively contribute to the protection of a unique cultural and horticultural heritage, share enriching experiences and participate in the enhancement of Luxembourg roses.
+The volunteers of the association actively contribute to the protection of a unique cultural and horticultural heritage, share enriching experiences and participate in amplifying the focus on Luxembourg's roses.
 Joining the association means taking concrete action to safeguard this treasure and integrating a community of rose enthusiasts.

 12